 They said it

-Here are some of the votes cast by North Idaho lawmakers in the past week:
+Highlights of North Idaho lawmakers’ votes in the past week: